ServiceStack/servicestack-client/README.md

 Node.js projects can install it with:

-    npm install servicestack-client --save
+    npm install --save servicestack-client

-Or if using jspm:
+or if using jspm:

     jspm install servicestack-client

-The Type Definitions are contained in the above `servicestack-client` npm package, if using jspm it can be installed with:
+    npm install --save-dev servicestack-client

-    npm install servicestack-client --save-dev
+Where you'll also need to install the Type Definitions contained in the `servicestack-client` npm package separately.

 ### Ideal Typed Message-based API